Repatriation plans stir fear among Rohingya refugees in Bangladesh | DW | 21.08.2019

 Three aid workers, carrying clipboards and umbrellas to shelter them from the burning sun, made their way down a narrow lane, lined by huts made of tarpaulin and corrugated iron.
 Several children scampered past, as the workers knocked on a door and stopped to enter.

-Altogether, roughly 3500 asylum seekers are supposed to return to the country that they fled two years ago following a brutal crackdown by the Burmese military two years ago, which the UN labelled as "a textbook example of ethnic cleansing."
+Altogether, roughly 3,500 asylum seekers have been selected to return to the country that they fled two years ago following a military crackdown, which the UN labelled as "a textbook example of ethnic cleansing."

-Bangladesh's officials have been circulating leaflets in Burmese and English, with illustrations of smiling Rohingya families.
-The advertizements also promise new housing for those who have lost their homes and a pathway to citizenship.
+Bangladeshi authorities have been distributing leaflets in Burmese and English, with illustrations of smiling Rohingya families.
+The advertisements also promise new housing for those who have lost their homes and a pathway to citizenship.

-But there are few job opportunities and young people in the shelters have nothing to do.
-There are also concerns that security inside the camps will worsen if aid workers start to leave.
+But there are limited employment opportunities and young people in the shelters have nothing to do.
+There are also concerns that the security inside the camps could worsen if aid workers start to leave.
 Yet, all refugees here say their life in Cox's Bazar is better than back in Myanmar.

 Sixty-year-old Rohul, for example, insisted he would not return to Myanmar.
 "They killed us, they burnt our lands," he said, surrounded by onlookers.

-In his dark spartan hut, his wife hiding behind a partition, 21 year old Nur, an eloquent man who owned a vegetable store in Myanmar, felt the same way.
+In his dark hut, his wife hiding behind a partition, 21-year-old Nur, an eloquent man who owned a vegetable store in Myanmar, felt the same way.

 "I cry when I look at my land, but I can't go back.
 I would get killed."